 There a number of options available to tourists, including the Tourist Visa, as well as the ETA (Visitor) and eVisitor, which are electronically stored visas.
 The ETA (Visitor) and eVisitor allow a stay of up to 3 months, whereas the Tourist Visa can permit a stay of up to 3, 6 or 12 months.
 The ETA and eVisitor can be applied for online, and applications for the Tourist Visa can be made through Australian embassies, consulates, high commissions as well as online.

-Working holiday visas grant young people, between the ages of 18 and 30, an extended holiday in Australia supplemented by short-term work.
+Work and holiday visas grant young people, between the ages of 18 and 30, an extended holiday in Australia supplemented by short-term work.
 Visitors on this visa can usually stay up to 12 months and during that stay, work for up to six months for any one employer and study for up to four months.

 Customs & quarantine